velodrome-finance/VerifiedERC20/SPECIFICATION.md

 # Verified ERC20 Specification

-This document outlines the specification for `VerifiedERC20`, which extends ERC20 functionality with a flexible hook system for permission management.
+This document outlines the specification for `VerifiedERC20`, which extends ERC20 functionality with a flexible hook registry.
+The hooks provide integrations with onchain verification providers and operate as layers of permissions.

 ## System Overview